anonymous-221/SAVA/README.md

 UCF101 data need to be  stored under UCF101/video_data/test HMDB51 data need to be stored under HMDB51/video_data/test
 ## checkpoints
-The checkpoints for UCF101 LSTM+CNN can be downloaded in
+The checkpoints for UCF101 LSTM+CNN can be downloaded in https://github.com/yanhui002/video_adv

+Please download the checkpoints for I3D and  I3V for UCF101 and HMDB from https://www.dropbox.com/sh/o8ub94d2ecnzrgk/AACnY6-iPHgiFpPm0FX_4DkLa?dl=0

 ## Generate adversarial examples